lckdG/dotfiles/README.md

 - **nvim-web-devicons** - Well, icons ;)
 ### Quality of Life
 - **dropbar.nvim** - IDE-like breadcrumbs, great to know which part of the document I'm at
+- **vim-sandwich** - QoL for handling brackets, parentheses of current selection
 - **vim-autopairs** - QoL for brackets, parentheses pairing
 - **rainbow-delimiters.nvim** - QoL to look at the brackets clearly
 - **which-key.nvim** - To memorize all the keybinds